Black sicklebill: Call

-Long-tailed Sicklebills have very un-birdly calls.
+Long-tailed sicklebills have very un-birdly calls.
 The male of this species produces a powerful, far-carrying, bubbling "kwit-it kwit-it", a characteristic sound in its range.
 The true unusual call is found in the brown sicklebill (see that species).
-Listen to call here.
+Listen to the call here.

 Hybridisation

-In the wild, the bird has hybridised with the Arfak astrapia to create offspring that were once considered two distinct species, the Elliot's sicklebill ("Epimachus ellioti") and the Astrapian sicklebill ("Astrapimachus astrapioides").
+In the wild, the bird has hybridised with Arfak astrapia to create offspring that were once considered two distinct species, Elliot's sicklebill (Epimachus ellioti) and the astrapian sicklebill (Astrapimachus astrapioides).
 Both species are generally viewed by most mainstream ornithologists as hybrids, but a minority of ornithologists believe ellioti may be a valid species.
-There have also been records of hybrids with the Long-tailed paradigalla (Paradigalla carunculata), Superb Bird-of-paradise (Lophorina superba) and perhaps the crescent-caped lophorina (Lophorina niedda).
+There have also been records of hybrids with the long-tailed paradigalla (Paradigalla carunculata), superb bird-of-paradise (Lophorina superba), and perhaps the crescent-caped lophorina (Lophorina niedda).

 Ecology and behaviour

 Feeding

-Black sicklebills, like many of their relatives, are primarily omnivorous, feeding on fruits, insects and other animal prey.
+Black sicklebills, like many of their relatives, are primarily omnivorous, feeding on fruits, insects, and other animal prey.
 Unlike most mostly frugivorous cousins, it tends to feed on both items at an equal proportion.
-It typically feeds solitarily, but mixed foraging flocks aren't abnormal.
+It typically feeds solitarily, but mixed foraging flocks are not abnormal.

 Courtship and breeding

 Male black sicklebills display anywhere from September to October and February to April.
 Like nearly all members in Paradisaeidae, they are polygynous, mating with several females in a single season.
 The male chooses a pole-like, upstanding branch for his display.
 He may practice for days on end; once he's ready to display, he advertises with his loud call to attract a female.
 When a female lands on his pole, he fluffs up his pectoral fans to make a comet shape, leaning and bending horizontally.
 After his intro, he rises upward and perpendicular to the ground and repeatedly rubs the rachides of his flight feathers together to make woodpecker-like beating sounds, all while slowly orbiting around the female's inquisitive face.
 Once she's been impressed, the two birds copulate.
-The female tend to all parental duties; she builds the nest, cares for the eggs and chicks.
+The female tends to all parental duties; she builds the nest and cares for the eggs and chicks.
 However, as custom with the family, very little is known about the actual breeding process of this species.

 Subspecies and taxonomy

-The Black sicklebill has been classified as Promerops fastuosus, and was first thought to be a species of sugarbird (from the family Promeropidae) upon discovery; of course this was proved false and it now sits in the family Paradiseidae.
-The "long-tailed" sicklebills are actually not closely related to the "short-tailed" birds of the same genus, Drepanornis|; they in fact belong to a clade that includes the Paradigalla and Astrapia.
+The Black sicklebill has been classified as Promerops fastuosus, and was first thought to be a species of sugarbird (from the family Promeropidae) upon discovery; of course, this was proved false and it now sits in the family Paradiseidae.
+The "long-tailed" sicklebills are actually not closely related to the "short-tailed" birds of the same genus, Drepanornis; they in fact belong to a clade that includes the Paradigalla and Astrapia.
 Of course, its closest relative is the brown sicklebill (Epimachus meyeri).
 The black sicklebill has three subspecies: